s2t2/python-dev-tools-workshop-2024/docs/index.md

 ## Learning Objectives

-1. Use GitHub Desktop software to download existing Python repositories from GitHub.
+1. Utilize local development tools to write and execute Python code for research and software development.
-2. Utilize local development tools to write and execute Python code for research and software development.
+2. Use GitHub Desktop software to download existing Python repositories from GitHub.
 3. Use a text editor to read, write, and save files of Python code.
 4. Create and manage virtual environments using Anaconda.
-5. Manage package installations effectively using pip within a virtual environment
+5. Manage package installations effectively using Pip within a virtual environment.
-6. use a requirements file to list package dependencies for a given project.
+6. Use a requirements file to list package dependencies for a given project.
 7. Discuss security measures needed to protect secret credentials used by research and application code.
 8. Run Python programs on your computer.